-MANI LA ELECTRIC COMPANY Rev. Code: CGO -2012-01 Page 15 of 24 Conflict of Inte • Effectivity Date: Section: Annual COI Dis sclosure Form Sensitivity Class ification: Co mpany Use nore than ten per er than the Company, where cent (10%) of the subscribed below.
-Include additional sheet i capital or equity of such co rporation dress and Contact No.) Name and No. of shares and ownership held by you/ relat (if Relative, indicate relationship tive (ex.
-Supplier/ Lessor/ Service e MERA ALCO Office n the transaction) ssigned or leased hich I and/or my Affiliated F I to MERALCO, in which I and Delow.
-Include additional sheet i l/or my Affiliated Party(ies) F ness Name/ Property dress and Contact No.) Name of Partner/ Co-owner (if Relative, indicate relationship) Business Transaction (ex.
-Supplier/ Lessor/ Service Applicant) LCO Office the transaction)
+POLICY MANUAL LA ELECTRIC COMPANY Rev. Code: CGO-2 012-01 Page 15 of 24 Subject: Conflict of Inte rest Policy Effectivity Date: August 15, 2012 Section: Annual COI Dis closure Form Sensitivity Classifi cation: Co mpany Use 1 c.
+Corporations, other than the Company, where I and/or my relatives, hold(s), either singly or collectively, more than ten percent (10%) of the subscribed capital or equity of such corporations or firms.
+None None Yes (Pls. specify below.
+Include additional sheet if necessary) rporation dress and Contact No.) Name and No. of shares and ownership held by you/ rela (if Relative, indicate relationship tive Business Transaction (ex.
+Supplier/ Lessor/ Service Applicant) ALCO Office n the transaction) 1 ssigned or leased nich I and/or my Affiliated I to MERALCO, in which I and elow.
+Include additional sheet l/or my Affiliated Party(ies) is ness Name/ Property dress and Contact No.) Name of Partner/ Co-owner (if Relative, indicate relationship) Busi ness Transaction upplier/Lessor/Service Applicant) LCO Office the transaction)